 Authentic Thai food can be really hot but tends to be modified in most Western restaurants.
 The pairings that I think work best are aromatic or fruity white wines and light, cloudy wheat beers.
-Here are some options to consider, rated from one star to five.
+Here are my favourite pairings:

 My favourite pairing overall.
 Alsace Pinot Gris has the requisite touch of sweetness but also an exotic muskiness that tunes in perfectly with Thai spicing.
 New Zealand pinot gris, particularly the off-dry styles, also works well.